-Completion of the Admissions Process (above) is required for new and returning or former students.
-Reenrolling at Chatfield is required for former or returning students.
-Former or returning students are defined as:
+Completion of the Admissions Process (above) is required for returning or former students who (a) have been withdrawn, i.e. not actively enrolled, for at least one calendar year or (b) withdrew from the College for any duration of time.
+Re-enrolling at Chatfield is required for former or returning students.